Jessica K. Shimberg, Rabbi, Ritual Artist, Justice Advocate & Community Builder

-Jessica's Jewish journey, like many spiritual paths, is not a linear one.
-As a kid, Jewish family and congregational life and summer camp awakened a level of interest and enthusiasm that may have foreshadowed her rabbinic pursuits, but time as an undergraduate at Brandeis University alienated her from Jewish life and nurtured, instead, twin passions for musical theater and political activism.
+Rabbi Shimberg's Jewish journey, like many spiritual paths, is not a linear one.
+As a kid, Jewish family and congregational life as well as summers at Jewish camps awakened a level of interest and enthusiasm that foreshadowed her rabbinic pursuits.
+However, time as an undergraduate at Brandeis University alienated her from Jewish life and nurtured, instead, twin passions for musical theater and political activism.
 In the career that preceded her mid-life calling, Jessica served as an attorney, mediator, and facilitator of conflict transformation, assisting others in learning and utilizing collaborative approaches to systemic and interpersonal disputes.
 She is a graduate of both Brandeis University and The Ohio State University College of Law.

 A lifelong learner, several books read one summer inspired Jessica to begin designing a monthly ritual for Rosh Chodesh (the new Hebrew month and new moon) which became a popular occurrence in her congregation.
-With the 2006 formation of The Little Minyan Kehilla (a small central Ohio congregation founded by Rabbi Shimberg and a small group of committed dreamers) affiliated with both Reconstructionist and Renewal Judaism), Jessica was encouraged to continue to develop her spiritual leadership skills.
+With the 2006 formation of The Little Minyan Kehilah (the central Ohio congregation founded by Rabbi Shimberg and a small group of committed dreamers) affiliated with both Reconstructionist and Renewal Judaism), Jessica was encouraged to continue to develop her spiritual leadership skills.

 Jessica enroll in a training program for worship and congregational leaders (DLTI – Davenen Leadership Training Institute) in 2010.
 This immersive experience allowed her to hear her calling, one she did not heed earlier in life, yet which continued to influence her relationship with Judaism over the decades.
 Jessica committed to this work in 2011, joining the ALEPH Ordination Program, to grow into the role of rabbi she was already beginning to serve.
-The children of the Little Minyan Kehilla and many of their parents call her “rabbi Jessica,” a title bestowed with love and appreciation for the gifts of teaching and spiritual connection she offers.
-Publicly, however, Jessica declines this title and honor until January 7, 2018, 20 Tevet 5778, when the title of Rabbi was bestowed upon her by her teachers in acknowledgement of their confidence and appreciation of her talents, and delight to call her a colleague.
+The children of the Little Minyan Kehilah and many of their parents call her “rabbi Jessica,” a title bestowed with love and appreciation for the gifts of teaching and spiritual connection she offers.
+Publicly, however, Jessica declined this title and honor until January 7, 2018, 20 Tevet 5778, when the title of Rabbi was bestowed upon her by her teachers in acknowledgement of their confidence in her skills, appreciation of her talents, and delight to call her a colleague.
 Rabbi Shimberg is a musmechet of (was ordained by) the ALEPH Ordination Program in the lineage of Reb Zalman Schachter Shalomi, z”l (of blessed memory).
 Her s’micha (transmission of the sacred capacities of Rabbi, teacher of Torah, pastoral counsellor, and guide), in proximity to the Rocky Mountains near Boulder, Colorado, was attended by more than a minyan of members of the Little Minyan Kehilah as well as her family.

-Jessica finds great meaning in addressing social and environmental justice issues through a spiritual lens.
+Rabbi Shimberg finds great meaning in addressing social and environmental justice issues through a spiritual lens.
 She has worked for many years, through T’ruah ~ the Rabbinic Call for Human Rights, and in alliance with the Coalition of Immokalee Workers, to address human rights abuses faced by agricultural workers and help grow a food justice movement.
 Her advocacy has helped to raise awareness of consumers’ power to exert influence on corporate practices and root out injustice.
 In addition to her involvement in food justice issues, Jessica serves as a voice for greater attention to the climate crisis and action around environmental justice and Earth care.
 She is a proponent of eco-kashrut practices and Judaic values that teach and support a way of living with a focus on sustainability and planetary health and balance.
 This and other endeavors are also opportunities to create meaningful collaborations in both Jewish and interfaith contexts.
-She currently serves on the board of Ohio Interfaith Power & Light and loves the dynamics and generosity of interfaith work and has put her current political privilege in America to work to open spaces for marginalized people and groups to have a greater voice.
+She loves the dynamics and generosity of interfaith work and has put her current political privilege in America to work to open spaces for marginalized people and groups to have a greater voice.
 Local and national issues of immigration are a large part of Rabbi Jessica’s post-2016 work.

-Jessica is "Mom" to two boys who are nearly men and daughter to two aging parents, and these roles and the ways in which they require compassion, courage, patience, fortitude, and self-care continue to inform her "rabbinistry" daily.
-Nearly 13 years ago, she also "gave birth" to a small congregation lovingly called The Little Minyan Kehilla.
-Kehilla means "community," and this profound and vibrant eco-centered, musical, welcoming community is the labor of love that deeply nourishes Jessica as she, in turn, serves as rabbi and spiritual visionary.
-She is also a "dog mama" to Melody, a mellow and loving "recycled" pup who has taught Jessica how to breathe deeply and love unconditionally.
-Her friendships as well as the connections made each day with complete strangers are powerful forces of illumination, comfort, and joy within her life.
+Rabbi Jessica is "Mom" to two boys who are nearly men and daughter to two aging parents, and these roles and the ways in which they require compassion, courage, patience, fortitude, and self-care continue to inform her "rabbinistry" daily.
+Nearly 13 years ago, she also "gave birth" to a small congregation lovingly called The Little Minyan Kehilah.
+Kehilah means "community," and this profound and vibrant eco-centered, musical, welcoming community is the labor of love that deeply nourishes Rabbi Jessica as she, in turn, serves as rabbi and spiritual visionary.
+She is also the "dog mama" of Melody, a mellow and loving "recycled" pup who has taught her how to breathe deeply and love unconditionally.
+Jessica’s friendships as well as the connections made each day with complete strangers are powerful forces of illumination, comfort, and joy within her life.